JuliaML/MLDatasets.jl/README.md

 [![Build Status](https://travis-ci.org/hshindo/MLDatasets.jl.svg?branch=master)](https://travis-ci.org/hshindo/MLDatasets.jl)

 `MLDatasets` provides an access to common machine learning datasets for [Julia](http://julialang.org/).
-`MLDatasets` is tested against julia 0.5.
+Currently, julia 0.5 is supported.

 The datasets are automatically downloaded to the specified directory.
 The default directory is `MLDatasets/datasets`.